nycmeshnet/nycmesh.net/content/volunteer/index.md

     answer: "Join our [Slack](https://slack.nycmesh.net) and check out the [NYC Mesh Wiki](https://wiki.nycmesh.net) for documentation, guides, and technical resources."

   - question: "What days and times are new volunteer activities?"
-    answer: "Our main weekly event is Open Mesh Night, every Tuesday at 7pm at Bluestocking's Basement (116 Suffolk St, NYC).
+    answer: "Our main weekly event is Open Mesh Night, every Tuesday at 7pm at 53 Bridge St, Unit 509, Brooklyn.
 We also hold monthly Meetups - check [Meetup.com/nycmesh](https://meetup.com/nycmesh) for dates."

   - question: "What type of volunteers are best for NYC Mesh?"
     answer: "All types!
 We welcome people with diverse skill sets - from technical networking and software to outreach, grant writing, and graphic design.
 Self-motivated people who enjoy collaborating do great here."